-When making your wheat variety decision for the 2016-1017 season, take time to look at both the 2015 and 2016 Wheat Performance Test results.
-While yield and test weight are important factors to consider in choosing a variety appropriate for your location, focus also on choosing varieties that had low stripe rust incidence and severity in 2016, AND also performed well against FHB in 2015.
+When making your wheat variety decision for the 2018-2019 season, take time to look at both the 2017 and 2018 Wheat Performance Test results.
+While yield and test weight are important factors to consider in choosing a variety appropriate for your location, focus also on choosing varieties that had low stripe rust incidence and severity AND low FHB incidence and severity in 2017.
 While not all wheat varieties perform the same across a location, they do tend to yield better when they have less disease.
 Sorting the tables first by highest yield and then by lowest disease incidence and severity scores can facilitate finding a variety with excellent yield and a good disease performance package.
-Double check the scores from 2016 with those of 2015 to be sure that the results are consistent with your location.
-Table 1 illustrates the top 3 varieties when such criteria were used to sort varieties from the 2016 Winter wheat performance results and checking against 2015.
+Double check the scores from 2017 with those of 2018 to find balanced top performing varieties in your location.
+Table 1 illustrates high-yielding varieties (yield was not different from the highest yielding variety in the trial) that had low FHB scores in 2018 AND reasonably low levels of stripe rust in 2017 for the Arlington and Sharon variety testing locations.

 Table 1.
-Top three yielding varieties at each testing location in 2016 that ALSO had consistently low stripe rust scores in 2016 and low FHB scores in 2015.
+High-yielding varieties1 with low FHB scores at the Arlington and Sharon locations in 2018 that ALSO had consistently low stripe rust scores in the same locations in 2017.